-In recent years, a new flavor has appeared in bistros and coffee houses – chai tea.
+In recent years, a new flavor mix has appeared in bistros and coffee houses – chai tea latte.
 Most often served hot with sweetener and cream, it is a hearty, satisfying drink.
-So what’s in this drink?
-Can you create your own at home?
+So what is this chai flavor?

-This beverage mix started out in India with the name “masala chai” which translates as “mixed spice tea.”
-It is based on Assam black tea, a dark, rich, brew grown in the foothills of the Himalayas.
-The spices are a mixture of cinnamon, cloves, ginger, green cardamom, and black pepper.
+This seasoning mix comes from an Indian beverage by the name “masala chai” which translates as “mixed spice tea.”
+It is uses Assam black tea, a dark, rich, brew grown in the foothills of the Himalayas and combines it with a mixture of cinnamon, cloves, ginger, green cardamom, and black pepper.

 The cinnamon, cloves, pepper, and ginger I’m sure you recognize but the cardamom might be new to you.

-Both the light green pods and the black seeds of cardamom are ground together to make cardamom powder.
+Green cardamom (Eletarria cardamomum) is the seed pod of a member of the ginger family.
 The flavor is a somewhat earthy version of cinnamon and cloves.
 It is commonly used in Indian cooking and – oddly enough – Nordic pastries where it provides the often hard-to-define characteristic flavor of these sweets.

-- 1/2 teaspoon ground cinnamon
+- 3 tablespoons ground cinnamon

-- 1/4 teaspoon ground pepper
+- 1 1/2 teaspoons ground pepper

-- 1/8 teaspoon ground cloves
+- 1 teaspoon ground cloves

-- 1/4 teaspoon ground ginger
+- 1 1/2 tablespoons ground ginger

-- 1/2 teaspoon ground cardamom
+- 1 1/2 teaspoon ground cardamom